Milo Yiannopoulos Back On Trump Train Following Criticisms Of ‘Daddy’

 Milo Yiannopoulos is back on board the Trump Train following some pointed criticisms that he made toward the man he supported in 2016 and lovingly referred to as “Daddy.”

-Milo, whose own public profile soared in the aftermath of Trump’s election with a $250,000 book deal, crashed just as hard, after previous comments he’d made seeming to condone underage sex for children as young as 13.
+Milo, whose own public profile soared in the aftermath of Trump’s election with a $250,000 book deal, crashed just as hard after previous comments he’d made seeming to condone underage sex for children as young as 13.

 The comments, Yiannopoulos said, were taken out of context, though he did ultimately issue an apology.
 It was not in enough time to save the Simon & Schuster book deal, which he lost, nor his speaking gig at the Conservative Political Action Conference (CPAC).